sebanc/linuxloops/Readme/Recommended-setups.md

 Once Windows is installed, go to your UEFI BIOS settings and set your efi boot priority back to your main linux install.

-If not already the case, enable grub osprober in your linux distro in order to be able to boot windows from grub.
+If not already the case, enable grub osprober in your linux distribution in order to be able to boot windows from grub.

-## My main OS is Windows and I occasionality need a linux distro
+## My main OS is Windows and I occasionality need a linux distribution

 Requirement: Secure Boot disabled.